NATURAL BLUE, RED AND YELLOW DYES

 2. WOAD (Isatis tinctoria) :

-Woad was one of the three staples of the European dyeing industry along with madder and weld but In the later 16th and 17th centuries however, indigo became the prime source of blue dye, which replace locally grown woad as the primary blue dye.
+Woad was one of the three staples of the European dyeing industry along with madder and weld.
+In the later 16th and 17th centuries however, indigo became the prime source of blue dye, which replace locally grown woad as the primary blue dye.

 3. BLUEBERRIES :

-This delicious fruit is used to create an Eco friendly pale blue dye when it’s berries are soaked and simmered in water and then strained.
-The blueberry dye produces a darker plum color (purple color with a brownish-gray tinge) on a variety of fabrics.
+This delicious fruit is used to create an Eco friendly pale blue dye.
+The blueberry dye produces a darker plum color (purple color with a brownish-gray tinge) on a variety of sustainable fabrics.